Massei 5759. The Vigilante, and Value of a Life

 In other words, in a culture of “honor killings” one cannot fight the culture but one may protect the murderer.
 This the Torah legislates that the inadvertent murderer gain a fair trial in the Refuge City and remain there in safety.

-One might say that the Torah takes a hot-headed, tribal mentality and tries to instil a legal, lawful system, within the existent culture.
+One might say that the Torah takes a hot-headed, tribal mentality and tries to instill a legal, lawful system, within the existent culture.

 Killing is the most severe of all offences for in it lies the destruction of the world … It is therefore proper for one who killed even unintentionally, because he directly caused great tragedy, that he should suffer the anguish of exile which is almost equal to the anguish of death, since a man is then separated from his friends and his native soil.
 (Sefer Hachinuch)

-The Refuge City keeps a manslaughter safe.
+The Refuge City keeps a manslaughterer safe.
 But it also assists that individual in dealing with the guilt of taking the life of another.
 One might go further.
-Murder is such a fundamental offence that even if one bears no direct responsibility, life cannot merely continue, society cannot remain the same.
-This should create a sense of trauma.
+Murder is such a fundamental offence that even if one bears no direct responsibility, life cannot merely continue, neither individual nor society cannot remain the same.
+This must create a sense of trauma.
 The Torah sees murder as so severe that the land itself is defiled.
+In our parsha:

-If the victim disappears from our streets, maybe the perpetrator also needs to experience a jolt, even if for a short while.
-And we all need to experience a jolt
+If the victim disappears from our streets, maybe the perpetrator also needs to experience a jolt, even if for a short while or possibly the perpetrator needs to assuage his guilt.

-Why do we see disgruntled people going to shoot up a bar or a school?
+Why does it seem that a disgruntled person going to shoot up a bar or a school has become a de riguer news story?
 How can we deepen our sense of abhorrence at murder?
-Have we returned to a culture of “blood avenger” of sorts?